hartard/hartard.github.io/content/post/my-first-big-data-project-ever/index.md

 I plotted the data for each party in the German parliament individually.
 The relevant plot I want to show here is aggregated over all parties and shows all tweets about the climate topic.
 Additionally, I marked the rise of Greta Thunberg and the Fridays-For-Future movement with a dotted vertical line.
 The graph shows that the communication behavior changed afterwards.
-More politicians talked about climate and environmental topics.
+More politicians from all parties talked about the climate topic.
 Further statistical research would offer more insight into the underlying mechanisms.

 ![](output-onlinepngtools-1-.png)